VISHNU CHRIST AVATAR

 This painting was born of a profoundly mystical experience in the temples of Khajuraho, while travelling through India.

 I'd been living in France for several years before that, visiting cathedrals and studying the French Gothic style.
 During my Khajuraho experience, I sensed a profound link between Hindu and French Gothic stone masons, and this piece became my initiation into their visionary world.
-Ultimately, it fused not only the myths and symbols of these two traditions, but also
+Ultimately, it fused not only the myths and symbols of these two traditions, but also their cultural styles.

 TECHNIQUE